Home

 Does he have a right to enter if I was awarded the house?

-Connie's Question: I was awarded the house in our divorce agreement, with the contingency that it be sold after the kids have grown.
+Connie's Question: The house was awarded to me in our divorce agreement, with the contingency that it is to be sold after the kids have grown.
 His name is still on the deed, and he has been entering my house when no one is home, without my knowledge or permission.
-Does he have the right to enter because his name is on the deed?
+Can he rightfully enter just because his name is on the deed?

 He won't leave even though he signed an agreement to move.